 That seems to me to be the only rational and reasonable position that they could take; given the economic benefits that the port provides for our city and our province.
-People seem to forget that it is our province's one major port and that cargo will sometimes be shipped through it from all over the country and all over the world.
+People seem to forget that it is our province's one major port and that cargo will sometimes be over the country and all over the world.
 That is an absolutely tremendous advantage for a city to have and as long as the port city's infrastructure is not given up, will forever attract business opportunities that are not available to other